What kinds of reproductive diseases occur in ferrets?

 Other diseases of the reproductive system are much rarer than persistent estrus, but are clearly of paramount importance to the owner of an affected ferret.
 Pyometra, or infection of the uterus, is very uncommon in ferrets, as most female ferrets are spayed very early in life, before they are sold.
 Pyometra is treated by removal of the uterus and ovaries (ovariohysterectomy).
 Similarly, tumors of the ovary also are rare.

-In male ferrets, tumors of the testes have been reported; castration is the required treatment.
-Enlargement of the prostate can also occur in older male ferrets; prostatic enlargement, commonly associated with adrenal gland tumors in ferrets, causes problems with urination.
-Difficulty with urination may be caused by an enlarged prostate compressing the urethra (the tube draining the bladder) or by a urolith or bladder stone.
-Prostatic enlargement is commonly a consequence of an adrenal tumor, and thus full diagnostic testing for such tumors when male ferrets are having difficulty urinating is essential.
-If caused by an adrenal tumor, prostatic enlargement reduces very rapidly after removal of the tumor or after injections of leuprolide acetate or placement of a Deslorelin implant.
+In male ferrets, tumors of the testes have been reported.
+Castration is the required treatment for testicular tumors.
+Enlargement of the prostate can also occur in older male ferrets.
+Prostatic enlargement, commonly associated with adrenal gland tumors in ferrets, causes problems with urination.
+In this condition, difficulty in urination (called stranguria) is caused by the enlarged prostate compressing the urethra (the tube draining the bladder).
+Prostatic enlargement is commonly a consequence of the adrenal tumor producing abnormal levels of male sex hormones.
+Similarly, abnormal or difficulty in urination can also be caused by bladder or urethral stones.
+Thus, full diagnostic testing for such tumors when male ferrets are having difficulty urinating is essential.
+If caused by an adrenal tumor, prostatic enlargement reduces very rapidly after removal of the adrenal gland tumor or after injections of leuprolide acetate or placement of a Deslorelin implant.
 For more in-depth information on the management of adrenal gland diseases in ferrets, see handout "Hormonal Diseases in Ferrets".